Oluwaseun-O-Ajayi/drugability-toolkit/README.md

 ---

-## ⭐ Star This Repository
+## Star This Repository

 If you find this toolkit useful for your research, please:
-- ⭐ Star the repository
+- Star the repository
-- 📢 Share with colleagues
+- Share with colleagues
-- 📝 Cite in publications
+- Cite in publications
-- 🐛 Report issues
+- Report issues
-- 💡 Suggest improvements
+- Suggest improvements

 ---

-**Made with ❤️ for the drug discovery community**

-*Advancing computational drug design through open science*
+**Advancing computational drug design through open science**